 Last week my desktop computer suddenly stopped booting up.
 I looked at replacement options while awaiting the technician’s diagnosis.
 The friendly sales rep’s first question was “What will you use it for?”
 When I told her about my work with AI and Faith, she asked politely but dubiously, “does religion say anything about artificial intelligence?”

 That is our essential question, isn’t it?
 AI and faith seem like opposites.
-Indeed, twenty months ago, our early Founding Members decided on this name to play off a sense of unlikely bed fellows.
+Indeed, twenty months ago, our early Founding Experts decided on this name to play off a sense of unlikely bed fellows.
 We set out to demonstrate that, in fact, these two ways of thinking pair well in the quest for human flourishing.

 A lot has happened since we launched.
-We have grown our community of Founding Members to nearly fifty experts around the country.
+We have grown our community of Founding Experts to nearly fifty experts around the country.
 We are beginning to replicate our local collection of faith congregations and academic programs in other key tech centers.
-We are highlighting the work of our Founding Members, institutional partners, and other people of faith on our website and in our monthly e-Newsletter; by participation in conferences and programs; and through personal interaction in the AI ethics community.
+We are highlighting the work of our Founding Experts, institutional partners, and other people of faith on our website and in our monthly e-Newsletter; by participation in conferences and programs; and through personal interaction in the AI ethics community.
 And we are finding…

 Pairing AI and faith works.

-This is evident in the content of articles and book reviews regularly contributed over time to our website and newsletter by our Founding Members and in the extensive body of writing by Founding Members who have just joined us like Pastor Paul Taylor in Palo Alto, data scientist Elias Kruger in Atlanta, and Middlebury College computer science professor Matthew Dickerson, author of the influential book The Mind and the Machine.
+This is evident in the content of articles and book reviews regularly contributed over time to our website and newsletter by our Founding Experts and in the extensive body of writing by Founding Experts who have just joined us like Pastor Paul Taylor in Palo Alto, data scientist Elias Kruger in Atlanta, and Middlebury College computer science professor Matthew Dickerson, author of the influential book The Mind and the Machine.

 Influential outside voices are adding further support.
-In Tools and Weapons: The Promise and the Peril of the Digital Age, published last week and reviewed in this issue of the Newsletter, Microsoft President Brad Smith and his co-author Carol Ann Brown call for “seats at the [AI and ethics] table not only for technologists, governments, NGOs, and educators, but for philosophers and representatives of the world’s many religions.”
+In Tools and Weapons: The Promise and the Peril of the Digital Age, published last week and reviewed in this issue of the Newsletter, Microsoft President Brad Smith and his co-author Carol Ann Brown call for “seats at the table not only for technologists, governments, NGOs, and educators, but for philosophers and representatives of the world’s many religions.”

 And at this past Wednesday’s downtown Seattle Rotary Club meeting, Canadian Consul General Brandon Lee, singled out faith leaders as important contributors to establishing guard rails for AI.